drupalwxt/website/content/post/docsite.md

 Our new documentation site for Drupal WxT is now being powered by Hugo.

-Of course we could be using Drupal itself to power our documentation site but that would be overkill for such simple requirements this site requires.
+Of course we could be using Drupal itself to power our documentation site but that would be overkill for such simple requirements that this site requires.

-Remember we should always be practicing the methodology of the choosing the right tool for the right job!
+Remember we should always be practicing the methodology of choosing the right tool for the right job!

 ## What is Hugo